 Osteopathy is regulated by the General Osteopathic Council.
 Chiropractic is regulated by the General Chiropractic Council.
-The practices were first introduced into the UK in the late 19th century.

-Some common techniques used by both osteopaths and chiropractors include:
+Some common techniques used both by osteopaths and chiropractors include:

 - High-velocity thrusts: a short, sharp controlled movement with low amplitude is applied to the spine to restore local articular range and quality of movement.
 This produces the classic 'cracking' sound.